Chalk Bluff, California

-Chalk Bluff is the name of the ridge which lies between Greenhorn and Steephollow Creeks in Nevada County, California.
+Chalk Bluff is the name of the ridge which lies between Greenhorn and Steephollow Creeks in Nevada County.
 It runs in a northeasterly direction for about 10 miles, and sits atop a "lead" of auriferous gravel, which intersects the fabled "Blue Lead" which runs from the San Juan Ridge through Red Dog and You Bet towards Placer County.
 It was also briefly the name for the mining camp that grew into the important town of Red Dog, then the name for a mining camp east of Red Dog.
 It received its name from the prominent chalk bluffs on the Ridge.

 In the spring of 1851, the first prospectors to the area discovered gold just east of the confluence of what are now Greenhorn Creek and Arkansas Ravine.
 They called the area Red Dog Hill, after a hill in Illinois.
 They were soon joined by others, and on July 12, 1852, a meeting was held to select and name the town site.
 A majority wanted to call the town Chalk Bluff and locate it on Arkansas Hill.
 Others wanted to stay around Red Dog Hill and name the town Brooklyn.
 According to one historian, the "Chalk Bluffers, soon recognized the advantages of the Brooklyn situation, came over to the new town, and Chalk Bluff vanished from sight."
 With the arrival of a post office in 1855, Brooklyn was renamed Red Dog because another Brooklyn existed.